The Best Swimming Holes in Vermont

 Marble Street Quarry, Rutland

 Marble Street is not a natural swimming hole but rather an abandoned quarry filled with water.
 Nonetheless, this 90ft deep water hole is a great place to hang out for picnics and take pictures.
-The spot is prevalent in scuba divers because of its depth.
-But you can also take a calm soak under the sun while looking at trees in the surroundings.
+The spot is prevalent among scuba divers because of its depth.
+But you can also take a calming soak in the sun while looking at the surrounding trees.
 It also remains uncrowded, which is excellent for people looking to escape from the hustle and bustle.

 That said, adequate precautions are a must, even if you are an expert swimmer.
 Jump in the water only if you wear life vests; otherwise, it is simply too dangerous.